Physical Medicine and Rehabilitation (Minnesota)

 - Multiple trauma and/or catastrophic illness

 Students work up a broad variety of patients and actively participate in the evaluation, goal-setting, management and coordination of patients' rehabilitation programs.
-These activities take place under the direction of a consultant on the Rehabilitation Unit at Saint Marys Hospital, on a consultation service at Saint Marys or Rochester Methodist hospitals, or at Mayo Clinic.
+These activities take place under the direction of a consultant on the Rehabilitation Unit at Mayo Clinic Hospital, Saint Marys Campus; on a consultation service at Mayo Clinic Hospital, Saint Marys or Methodist campuses; or at Mayo Clinic.

 Attendance is required at PM&R clinical conferences, PM&R Grand Rounds, and resident self-directed learning groups.